ncm/nytm-spelling-bee/article.md

 ```
     (word, len, skip) = (0, 0, false);
 ```
+Obviously the present syntax doesn't allow it, but syntax is not physics, syntax is something we create in service of usefulness.
+Surprising syntactic restrictions make the language more complex for users.

 Next, we need to sort the collection of seven-different-letter words, and count duplicates.